tsschultz/tsschultz.github.io/LaptopStand.md

 ---

+<div style="display: flex; justify-content: center; gap: 20px;">
+    <img src="assets/twoStands.jpg" alt="Laptop stand closed" style="height: 375px; width: auto;">
+</div>

 ## Overview
 In this course, our team was challenged to design and fabricate an innovative consumer product that addresses a specific problem or need.
 Our group decided to focus on improving **ergonomics** by creating a **laptop stand** that is **collapsible** for portability, **adjustable** to accomodate various laptop sizes, and **sturdy** enough to support even the heaviest laptops or tablets.

-<div style="display: flex; justify-content: center; gap: 20px;">
-    <img src="assets/twoStands.jpg" alt="Laptop stand closed" style="height: 375px; width: auto;">
-</div>

 ## Key Contributions
-For this project, my partner and I designed the original concept using **SolidWorks**, created precision components by **water jetting** aluminum sheet metal, and oversaw the **fabrication** process to ensure quality and accuracy.
+My partner and I designed the original concept using **SolidWorks**, created precision components by **water jetting** aluminum sheet metal, and oversaw the **fabrication** process to ensure quality and accuracy.

 ## Final CAD Model
 <div style="display: flex; justify-content: center; gap: 20px;">